portableant/personal-blog/_drafts/pericles-a-new-cat-in-battersea37-revision-v1-Pericles-a-new-cat-in-Battersea.md

   </p>
 </div>

 As Kate and I have now moved into a house in Battersea, she is now allowed a cat.
 It is something she has wanted since her last kitty Bertie died a few years ago.
 We went to Battersea Cats and Dogs home with James and chose a stray called Tommy Boy.
-He&#8217;s a short haired tabby cat, about two years old and he had to be renamed.
+He's a short haired tabby cat, about two years old and he had to be renamed.
 Now, I wanted to call the cat either Bastard, Satan or just Cat; Kate was against this, so we used a classical name.
 We went through the Mythological characters and finally settled on the name Pericles, the great Athenian general and man behind the Parthenon.

-He&#8217;s now settled in to the house, but has picked up a bit of a sniffle and is currently hiding under the dresser.
-Hopefully he&#8217;ll be out and about soon.
+He's now settled in to the house, but has picked up a bit of a sniffle and is currently hiding under the dresser.
+Hopefully he'll be out and about soon.